 Coeur supports indirect economic development in the communities in which we work and live by striving to use local suppliers when available.
 Another positive economic impact to communities comes through tax and royalty payment to local governments.
-In 2017, Coeur paid $13,000,000 in income and mining taxes, not including payroll taxes, property or sales and use taxes.
+Coeur paid over $45.8 million to governments (including Indigenous governing bodies) in taxes, royalties and fees globally in 2020.
+This figure does not include payroll taxes or consumption (e.g., sales and use) taxes.

 Coeur respects and promotes the rights of the indigenous groups in our communities.
 We foster open and honest communication in all aspects of stakeholder relations and establish long-term mutually beneficial relationships with local indigenous communities.

-Coeur Silvertip is committed to fostering strong relationships with, and providing employment and business development opportunities to, First Nations and local communities around the mine site.
-As part of this commitment, we have a socio-economic participation agreement with the Five First Nations of the Kaska First Nations, whose traditional territory includes the Silvertip Mine site.
+Coeur Silvertip is committed to fostering strong relationships with and providing employment and business development opportunities to First Nations and local communities around the mine site.
+As part of this commitment, we have a socio-economic participation agreement with the five First Nations of the Kaska First Nations and an Impact Benefit Agreement with the Tahltan Nation.

 Terri Szabo is the Kaska Liaison Officer for the Kaska Nation at Coeur Silvertip, which is located on the ancestral lands of the Kaska People.
 The Kaska Nation is one of the largest traditional territories in the southern Yukon Territory, and it overlaps into Northern British Columbia.
 The Nation consists of five bands: